flyx/libyaml_constructor/Readme.md

    may be omitted in the YAML, in which case it will be `NULL` after loading.
  * `optional_string`: for `char*` fields, works like `optional` but if given, parses into a null-terminated string.
+ * `ignored`: for types that should be ignored while parsing the header file.
+Mind that these types may not be used for fields of any type for which deserialization code should be generated.
+ * `custom`: for types that have user-defined constructors and deallocators.
+The user-defined functions must be declared in the header and must have the same name and signature that would be generated if the functions were to be auto-generated.
+ * `default`: for fields of value types.
+Tells the generator that this field may be omitted in the YAML, in which case it will have a default value depending on the type.
+Default values are 0 for all signed and unsigned integer types, and an empty list for struct types tagged with `list`.
+Other types may not use the `default` tag.

 ## Building